vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

     ![Cluster status after provisioning](img/tko-on-vsphere-nsxt/shared-svc-tmc10.png)

-	Cluster creation roughly takes 15-20 minutes to complete.
+	Cluster creation takes approximately 15-20 minutes to complete.
 After the cluster deployment completes, ensure that agent and extensions health shows green.

 1. Connect to the Tanzu Management Cluster context and apply the following labels.